 Choosing a Sterile Processing School

-Students seeking the quickest path toward a career as a sterile technician may want to select a school that offers a certificate of completion in sterile processing.
-Some schools offer a track for associates degree graduates to progress to the bachelor's level in nursing or a related medical field.
-Students interested in earning college credits or in pursuing a bachelor's degree in the future may want to consider attending an associate's degree program.
+- Students seeking the quickest path toward a career as a sterile technician may want to select a school that offers a certificate of completion in sterile processing and should be aware that some schools offer a track for associates degree graduates to progress to the bachelor's level in nursing or a related medical field.

-Often, sterile processing experience is important for finding employment in the field after graduation.
-Because of this, many schools offer students the ability to complete internships or clinical rotations.
-A school with hospital or clinical affiliations may allow students to gain valuable experience desired by many prospective employers.
+- Sterile processing experience is important for finding employment in the field after graduation and many schools offer students the ability to complete internships or clinical rotations.

-Voluntary certifications, such as those offered by the Certification Board for Sterile Processing and Distribution, Inc. and the National Board of Surgical Technology and Surgical Assisting, are available in the field.
-Schools that prepare students for voluntary certification examinations or to meet other certification requirements may make becoming certified an easier process.
+- Voluntary certifications, such as those offered by the Certification Board for Sterile Processing and Distribution, Inc. and the National Board of Surgical Technology and Surgical Assisting, are available in the field, and schools that prepare students for voluntary certification examinations or to meet other certification requirements may make becoming certified an easier process.
 In turn, being certified may increase employment opportunities.